 Patterns of alcohol and drug use vary across industry and occupational groups indicating the need for tailored and targeted interventions.
 Alcohol use at work is widespread, in contrast to the relatively low prevalence of drug use.
 A substantial proportion of workers who use these substances may under estimate the extent to which their drug and alcohol use may negatively affect workplace safety.

-The conclusion does not provide detailed findings.
+PROBLEMS: The conclusion does not provide detailed findings.
 A better conclusion was constructed using data from the findings section.

 More than 1 in 20 Australian workers admit to having been intoxicated at work by alcohol and almost 1 in 30 report working while intoxicated by psychoactive drugs.
 The rates are higher for some industries, such as the hospitality industry, than others.

 Pregnant HIV-infected IDUs in Ukraine had worse clinical status, poorer access to PMTCT prophylaxis and HAART, more adverse pregnancy outcomes and higher risk of MTCT than non-IDU women.